alphastrata/shadplay/CONTRIBUTING.md

 # Contributing Shaders

-**Note:** If you create a ShaderToy port, make sure to add it to the gallery using the screenshotting functionality.
-You can take a screenshot of your shader using <kbd>SPACEBAR</kbd>.
-This will also version the shader in the `assets/shaders` directory for you.

-If you'd like to add your ShaderToy port to the gallery, please follow these steps:

 - use `wgsl-analyzer`, especially to format your `wgsl`
 - use the rust naming conventions for `structs`, `functions`, `variables`, `constants` etc.
 - use the `scrpits/custom-wgsl-format.py` on the root dir, or specifically the directory you're working on a shader in...